DimensionDev/Maskbook/docs/plugin-development-quickstart.md

         ),
 ```

-the `openEncryptedMessage` will open our plugin composition, therefore, we need to add following config in
+The `openEncryptedMessage` will open our plugin composition, therefore, we need to add following config in
 `Plugin.SNSAdaptor.Definition`:

 ```JavaScript